Your #1 Source For The Perfect Words

 Top 7 Ways to Protect Your Brand and Domain Name

-4. Consider all possible homonyms of the words or phrases in your intended domain name, purchase them and also redirect them to your primary site.
-If the companies discussed in Inc. had done this, they would not be busy rebranding and hiring lawyers.
+- Consider all possible homonyms of the words or phrases in your intended domain name, purchase them and also redirect them to your primary site.
+If the companies discussed in Inc. had done this, they would not have had to consider rebranding and hiring lawyers.

 Domain Names as Your Brand